syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Colorspace.md

 {% highlight vb.net %}
 VB:

-'Create a new PDF document.
+'Creates a new PDF document.

 Dim pdfDocument As New PdfDocument()

-'Add a page to the PDF document
+'Adds a page to the PDF document

 Dim pdfPage As PdfPage = pdfDocument.Pages.Add()

-'Acquire graphics of the page.
+'Acquires graphics of the page.

 Dim graphics As PdfGraphics = pdfPage.Graphics

-'Create CalGray color space.
+'Creates CalGray color space.

 Dim calGrayColorSpace As New PdfCalGrayColorSpace()

-'Update color values.
+'Updates color values.

 calGrayColorSpace.Gamma = 0.7